ST. CLAIR SHORES, MI

 For a complete list of site remedial and removal actions and community involvement activities see the site’s history timeline (PDF) (30 pp, 4.01 MB, About PDF).

 What Is the Current Site Status?

-The U.S. Environmental Protection Agency has started remedial design sampling in two residential areas of the Ten-Mile Drain Superfund site in St. Clair Shores in 2019.
+The U.S. Environmental Protection Agency completed remedial design sampling at 160 of the 195 properties in two residential areas of the Ten-Mile Drain Superfund site in St. Clair Shores in 2019.
+EPA plans to complete remedial design sampling in Spring 2020 with remedial action anticipated to commence pending availability of federal funding.
 Remedial design (RD) is the phase in Superfund site cleanup where the technical specifications for cleanup remedies and technologies are designed.
 This sampling follows the cleanup plan the agency selected in 2018 to address PCB-contaminated soil at residential and commercial properties at the site.
 This 2018 Record of Decision (ROD) (90 pp, 1.99 MB) documents the third remedy selected for the Ten-Mile Drain (TMD) site.

 The cleanup plan involves a number of properties in Investigation Area 1 around Lakeland and Bon Brae streets and Harper Avenue and Investigation Area 2 centered on the Lange and Revere Street canals as shown on this map (PDF) (1pp, 1.66 MB, About PDF).
 The selected cleanup plan includes:

 - Excavating near-surface soil with PCB concentrations exceeding selected cleanup levels.